varnish/Varnish-Book/README.rst

 Updating the training material
 ------------------------------

-The first thing you should do, is grab a copy of the various RST documentation out there.
-Sadly enough, you will need it for some of the finer points.

-The second thing you should do, is read NEWS, and make sure you always add significant content changes there, so the instructor(s) can keep track of what changes between version-1.5 and version-1.7 without reading commit logs which also contain edits to Makefile and whatnot.
+Read NEWS, and make sure you always add significnat content changes in this file, so the instructor(s) can keep track of changes without reading commit logs.

-- rst2pdf

-rst2pdf generates the PDF, and needs a bit of help to get page numbering properly formated, that's where the oddeven stuff at the top comes in.
-The problem with that, is that it is not proper rst, so other tools will complain about it.

-I have tried to use `tip`, `warning` and `note`, and no further "boxes".
+Try to use only `tip`, `warning` and `note` boxes.

-To change the look of the PDF, change ui/pdf.style.
+To change the layout, change ``ui/pdf.style`` or ``ui/pdf_slide.style``.

 Legal
 -----

 This material is provided under a CC-BY-NC-SA license.
 The license is available from:

 http://creativecommons.org/licenses/by-nc-sa/3.0/